top of page

 Trekking: Pati Valley Crossing

-Considered one of the most beautiful trails in the world, the Pati Valley crossing is a must-see destination in the heart of Chapada Diamantina National Park.
-In addition to mountains and flat areas, replete with waterfalls and natural beauty, the trail offers exposure to local history, customs, and culture, contributing to the region's sustainability .
-This trek can only be done on foot , averaging 14 km per day over uneven terrain , including descents, ascents, and river crossings, with altitudes ranging from 400 to 1,400 meters .
-Prepare to explore breathtaking landscapes, mysterious caves, and incredible waterfalls.
+Considered one of the most beautiful trails in the world, the Vale do Pati crossing is an unmissable destination in the heart of the Chapada Diamantina National Park.
+Besides mountains and flat areas, full of waterfalls and natural beauty, the trail offers contact with the history, customs, and local culture, contributing to the region's sustainability .
+This trek can only be done on foot , averaging 14 km per day on uneven terrain , including descents, ascents, and river crossings, with altitudes ranging from 400 to 1400 meters .
+Prepare to explore breathtaking landscapes, caves, canyons, and incredible waterfalls.

 For adventurers seeking a truly immersive experience, the Pati Valley is unparalleled.
-With no cell phone signal , solar power, or hot showers, you'll have the opportunity to completely disconnect from your routine and reconnect with nature .
+With no cell phone signal , solar power, and cold showers, you'll have the opportunity to completely disconnect from your routine and reconnect with nature .
 Staying in the homes of local families offers an authentic and welcoming experience.
-You'll stay, shower, and eat breakfast and dinner in their homes.
+It is in these families' homes that you will stay, shower, and have your meals (breakfast and dinner).

 Trekking: Fumaça Waterfall from Below